-5. While the RAID logical disk in initializing, the status will show active and the Disk Information will show "UN_USED".
+5. While the RAID disk in initializing, the status will show active and the Disk Information will show "UN_USED".
 The RAID disk can be joined to NASVG in Volume tab using "Create Storage Pool" button.
 Click "Create Storage Pool".

-6. Select the RAID logical disk that will be added to storage pool.
+6. Select the disk (must be RAID disk, such as RAID_00) that will be added to storage pool.
 Click "OK" when done.